ArtifactDB/gypsum-worker/README.md

 **gypsum** supports three levels of permissions - adminstrators, project owners and uploaders.

-Uploaders can upload new assets or versions to an existing project.
+- Uploaders can upload new assets or versions to an existing project.
   Upload authorization is provided by the project's owners, and can be limited to particular asset/version names, or within a certain time frame.
   Project owners can also specify whether an uploader is untrusted (and thus whether their uploads should be probational, see below).

-Project owners can modify the permissions of their project, including the addition/removal of new owners or changes to uploader authorizations.
+- Project owners can modify the permissions of their project, including the addition/removal of new owners or changes to uploader authorizations.
   They can also do anything that uploaders can do.

-Adminstrators can create projects and remove projects/assets/versions.
+- Adminstrators can create projects and projects (or particular assets/versions thereof).
   They can also do anything that project owners can do.

+All users are authenticated by their GitHub personal access tokens.
+Permissions can also be extended to GitHub organizations, in which case each user's organization membership may also be inspected.

 ### Upload probation